Creativity and Mood Disorders: Is There a Link?

 What Are Mood Disorders?

-Mood disorders, like depression and bipolar disorder, are mental health conditions that impact a person’s emotional well being.
+, are mental health conditions that impact a person’s emotional well being.
 In severe cases, every aspect of a person’s life can be affected.

 Depression is marked by feelings of profound sadness, worthlessness, and a loss of interest in activities.
 Bipolar disorder is similar in that there are times of depression.
 But there are also times of mania, where the person feels powerful, excited, and impulsive.